I. Faculty Teaching Load

 The Board of Regents may authorize the exchange of Washburn University of Topeka employees to another governmental entity in the State of Kansas as provided by K.S.A.
 75-4401 et. seq.
 Employees who participate in an intergovernmental exchange of personnel shall be considered during such participation to be in the status of leave without pay.
 Application for participation in an intergovernmental exchange of personnel shall be initiated and awarded in the same manner as a leave without pay.

 The Academic Sabbatical Leave Program at Washburn University is designed to allow faculty members the opportunity for research and study, which will enable them to enrich substantially their teaching effectiveness and/or engage in a substantial scholarly project.
-Faculty member may use academic sabbatical leave to develop expertise outside their own academic discipline for the purpose of enhancing teaching abilities.
+Faculty are not required to engage in their university, school, and departmental obligations during the sabbatical leave.
+Faculty members may use academic sabbatical leave to develop expertise outside their own academic discipline for the purpose of enhancing teaching abilities.
 The program is not designed for study programs leading to terminal degrees required for promotion and tenure.
 The maximum number of sabbaticals granted in a particular year shall be equal to 4% of the full-time eligible faculty, excluding the Law faculty.
 Exceptions may be made by the Board of Regents if a larger number of well-qualified applications are received immediately following a year in which the limit was not reached.
 The number of sabbaticals that may be granted to Law faculty shall be determined by the Dean and the VPAA based on the School of Law budget and the needs of the Law School.
 Leaves are not awarded automatically, however, but are evaluated according to the merits of the proposals submitted.
 The Academic Sabbatical Committee shall give to unsuccessful applicants a brief narrative outlining the strengths and weaknesses of their sabbatical proposals.

 1. Eligibility and Frequency

 a.
-Only full-time faculty members who have been considered full-time teaching faculty at Washburn University for at least the six years preceding the date of application shall be considered eligible.
+Only faculty members who have been considered full-time faculty at Washburn University for at least the six years preceding the date of application shall be considered eligible.